particle-iot/docs/src/content/reference/device-os/firmware.md

 You normally don't need to include `BleAdvertisingDataType::FLAGS`, however.
 If you do not include it, one will be inserted automatically.

-#### appendCustomData
+#### appendCustomData - BleAdvertisingData

 {{api name1="BleAdvertisingData::appendCustomData"}}

 Appends custom advertising data to the advertising data object.
+There can only be one custom data block.

 ```cpp
 // PROTOTYPE